aeternity/protocol/AENS.md

 The revoke transaction MUST be signed by the owner of a name entry.

 After the `revoke` transaction has been included in the chain, the name enters the `revoked` state.
-After a fixed timeout of 2016 blocks, the name will be available for claiming again.
+After a fixed timeout of `floor(60 * 24 * 14/key_block_interval)` blocks, the name will be available for claiming again.

 ## Storage

-We are going to store the AENS entries in an ESMT and use the hash of a name, as defined above, as a pointer to the entry data.
+AENS entries are stored in a Patricia Merkle Tree and use the hash of a name, as defined above, as a pointer to the entry data.
 If there's no entry for a given hash then that pointer will point to an empty hash or to the hash of that entry data otherwise.

 ## Launch